Durza75/School_District_Analysis/README.md

 The purpose of this project is to prepare all standardized test data for analysis, reporting, and presentation to provide insights about performance trends and patterns.
 This project analyzes data on student funding, students' standardized test scores, and showcases trends in school performance.

 Previously, the data showed that the passing percentage of students in Thomas High School were above average, especially those in the 9th grade.
-It had been discovered however, that 9th grade test scores had probably been tampered with and inflated.
+It had been discovered however that 9th grade test scores had probably been tampered with and inflated.
 This project aims to correct this error by replacing the test scores for 9th graders at Thomas High School and replacing them with NaNs.

 ## Results